siberianfox/tinygwiki/Inch-and-Millimeter-Units-Mode.md

 * Status reports returned by gcode execution (See Status Reports section below)
   * Velocity and feed rate reporting
   * Position reporting (except mpos)
-* Configuration settings in both text and JSON mode, including:
+* Configuration settings, including:
   * Almost all axis settings
   * Travel per revolution motor setting {1tr:...}
   * Junction acceleration {ja:...}
   * Chordal tolerance {ct:...}

+###JSON versus Text Mode
+The units mode should be the same regardless of whether the system is operating in JSON mode or text mode.

 ###$GUN, {gun:_} - Set Default Units Mode
 The GUN setting sets the default (starting) units mode on power-on or reset.
 Gun does not change the units mode on the board if it is changed.
 It only affects the mode during power on or reset.